antodasil/slim-restful/README.md

 ## Hello world

-### Slim restful skeleton(WIP)
+### Slim restful skeleton

-To start a new project, you can use the skeleton(WIP).
+To start a new project, you can use the [skeleton](https://github.com/antodasil/slim-restful-skeleton).

 ### On an existing project

-Use the SlimLoader object to load your controllers/Middlewares and settings.
+Use the SettingsManager to load settings file (json or ini):
-- SlimLoader::loadSettings() initialize the SettingsManager from an ini or json file.
-It also set container settings : determineRouteBeforeAppMiddleware to true displayErrorDetails to true if setting "environment" = "development"
+ * load(string filepath): void - Load settings into the SettingsManager
+ * getContainer(): Container - Get container with settings

+Use RestAppFactory instead of AppFactory:
+ * create(): RestApp

+RestApp define new methods:
+ * addSlimMiddlewares(): RestApp - Call Slim methods AddRoutingMiddleware() and AddErrorMiddleware(true, true, true).
-- SlimLoader::loadRoutes() initialize routes from an xml or json file.
+ * loadRoutes(string filepath): RestApp - Load routes and middlewares from file (json or xml)
-Use SlimLoader::loadMiddlewares() to add slim RoutingMiddleware and ErrorMiddleware (Necessary to use your own middlewares).

-A controller should extend BaseController and contains get,post,put,patch or delete methods with traditional slim parameters (request, response and arguments).
+A controller MAY extend BaseController and SHOULD contains get,post,put,patch or delete methods with traditional slim parameters (request, response and arguments).
-It should return the response.
+It SHOULD return the response.

+A middleware MAY extend BaseMiddleware.

-To use the controller, you just have to add it on your routes file.
+To add a controller, you just have to add it on your routes file.

 ## Routes file

 The routes file is used to declare routes but also middlewares

-### JSON

 ```json
 {